Yes. Children ages 6 months and older who are eligible for COVID-19 vaccination can get a COVID-19 vaccine and a flu vaccine at the same visit.

 Yes.
 Children can be infected by the flu and COVID-19 at the same time.
 The flu and other viruses have started to spread alongside COVID-19 now that more of us are in school, at work and traveling again.

 And we know that children infected with SARS-CoV-2, the virus that causes COVID-19, can spread the virus—and catch it from other children and adults.
-COVID-19 seems to spread more easily than flu.
+COVID-19 seems to spread more easily than influenza.

 To keep young children and others at high risk of serious illness protected requires careful steps by all of us.
-That includes getting the vaccine for all eligible children and adolescents who are 5 years of age and older, wearing face masks, physical distancing, and screening.
+That includes getting the vaccine for all eligible children and adolescents who are 6 months of age and older, wearing

-If we all work together to control the spread of the virus, we can keep our communities safe and keep our kids and teachers in the classroom.
+If we all work together to control the spread of the virus, we can keep our communities safe and keep kids in day care, school and daily activities.